hmcts/azure-platform-terraform/README.md

 This repository has been configured with pre-commit hooks.
 To install pre-commit see its [installation guide](https://pre-commit.com/#installation)

-Additional for this repository, additional dependencies:
+For this repository you will also need these dependencies:

 - terraform [Installation here](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - yq [Installation here](https://github.com/mikefarah/yq#install)